 Leaves of the upper stem are lance shaped, alternate, coarse with irregular teeth, and are usually stalkless.
 The larger lower basal leaves are also coarse with irregular teeth, but wider and have a rounded to heart-shaped base with long stalks and the stalk can have reddish coloration.
 There may be some sparse hair on the leaf, especially on the underside veins.
 The largest leaves can be 5 inches long and 2 inches wide.

 Seed: The mature flower produces a globose 3-celled seed capsule still retaining the recurved calyx lobes.
 The capsule has several shiny light brown ovoid somewhat flattened seeds that have small wings or ridges on the side.
 The capsule opens by 3 valves at the base and the seeds are dispersed by the wind as the stem is shaken.
 It is estimated that a vigorous plant can produce 15,000 seeds annually.
 Seed of the Campanulas usually requires at least 30 days of cold stratification plus light for germination.
 If you are planting seeds (doubtful) they need to be surface sown.

 Habitat: European Bellflower is a plant of dryer places, roadsides, old gardens, railway lines, and disturbed areas.
-It can also be found in more moist areas.
+It can sometimes be found in more moist areas.
 It prefers some partial shade during the heat of summer days.
 The plant grows from fleshy spreading rhizomes and a deep vertical root and is invasive.
 The deep root parts make eradication difficult.
 Homeowner type herbicides will need several applications as the large root stores a lot of reserve energy.

 Names: The genus name Campanula is derived from the Latin campana, meaning 'little bell'.
-The species name, rapunculoides, is an old reference to the root looking like little turnips.
+The species name, rapunculoides, is an old reference to the root looking like little turnips (ramps).
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 As to the common names, the plant is an import from Europe, hence the "European" name.
 "Creeping" refers to the rhizomes which spread underground, spreading the plant.
 "Rampion" is explained at the bottom of the page.

 Above: The inflorescence is a tall raceme about half the height of the total plant.
 Drawing from Flora von Deutschland.